How to Check the Correct JAMB Subject Combination for Your Course

 Social sciences, management, and commercial courses

-- Business Administration / Management: English, Mathematics or Commerce, Economics, and one of Government / Accounting / Geography
+- Business Administration / Management: often uses Mathematics or Commerce, Economics, and another social science or commercial subject

 Law, humanities, and education combinations

-- History / International Relations: English, History or Government, Literature or Economics, and one relevant subject
+- History / International Relations: usually combines History or Government with other relevant arts/social science subjects

 How to confirm your exact combination before JAMB registration